domosekai/domosekai.github.io/sstp/help.md

 In most cases we provide the same connectivity as the official client.
 However in these situations our app does not work for you.
   - NAT traversal or direct UDP connection is required to connect to the server

-### Q: What is UDP acceleration and why is iOS 13 / Server 4.30 required?

-SoftEther by default connects via direct TCP and data packets are transferred over TCP as well.
-UDP acceleration enables sending and receiving data packets over UDP.
-Although it's named acceleration, the speed may or may not be better than TCP, depending heavily on your network condition.

-SoftEther has historically implemented two versions of UDP acceleration.
-The original version encrypts data with RC4 cipher, which has been proved insecure and Apple has ceased its support since iOS 10.

-The newer version was introduced in Server 4.30 (Build 9695) and uses ChaCha20-Poly1305 as cipher.
-Starting iOS 13, Apple has native support to it.

 ### Q: How do I know whether I am using UDP or TCP?
 Why is UDP not working sometimes?